 The earliest known Mexican resident of Wisconsin was Raphael Baez from Puebla, Mexico.
 Baez settled in Milwaukee in 1814, where he taught music at Marquette University and served as the organist and music director for numerous churches and synagogues.

 Throughout the early twentieth century, Mexican-descent workers traveled from Mexico and the U.S. Southwest to Wisconsin in search of work in industrial and agricultural fields.
 These seasonal migrants began arriving in the Great Lakes Region in the late 1910s and early 1920s.
 Throughout the 1950s, more than 15,000 Tejanos (Texas-born Mexican Americans) migrated to Wisconsin every year, propelling Wisconsin to become a leading producer of cherries, canned peas, sweet corn, cucumbers, and sugar beets.

 In addition to Tejano workers who migrated with the seasons, millions of Mexicans came to the United States to work on short-term agricultural labor contracts during World War II.
 About 4,800 workers from Mexico (as well as the Caribbean and Central America) came to Wisconsin as part of the Bracero Program.

-Throughout the second half of the twentieth century, Wisconsin’s Latinx community continued to grow and become increasingly more diverse.
+Throughout the second half of the twentieth century, Wisconsin’s Latino community continued to grow and become increasingly more diverse.
 Following World War II, thousands of Puerto Rican migrants traveled to Wisconsin every year, eventually creating a vibrant community in Milwaukee.
 In the 1960s and 1980s, Cuban refugees found safe harbor in cities like Milwaukee and Madison, while Central and South Americans also made their way to the state in the final decades of the century.